prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 This pattern—**small, focused module + matching `test_*.py` file**—is very common in real projects.

-### Phase 3 – Fixtures (Setup and Teardown)

-Goals:
-- Avoid repetition by using **fixtures**
-- Understand fixture scopes (function, module, etc.)
-- Learn simple teardown via `yield` in fixtures

-Planned topics:
+## 4. Fixtures: sharing setup and teardown

+So far each test has created its own data inline.
+As your test suite grows, that becomes repetitive and harder to change.

+Pytest fixtures solve this by letting you **declare reusable setup/teardown functions** that tests can depend on.

+In this section we will:

-- `@pytest.fixture` basics
+- Use `@pytest.fixture` to create reusable test data.
-- Function‑scope fixtures (and brief note on other scopes)
-- Sharing setup data/objects via fixtures
-- Simple teardown with `yield`

-### Phase 4 – Markers and Selection

-Goals:
-- Control **which** tests run and how they are treated
+- See how fixtures run **before and after** each test.
+- Share fixtures across multiple files with `conftest.py`.
+- Briefly mention fixture scope (function vs module, etc.).

+We will use the existing files in `practice/pytest`.

+## 5. Markers and selecting which tests to run

+Once you have more tests, you rarely run **all** of them all the time.
+Markers let you label tests (slow, api, smoke, etc.) and then select or skip them from the command line.

+In this section we will:

-- Use markers to skip/xfail tests or group them logically
+- Use custom markers like `@pytest.mark.slow` and `@pytest.mark.api`.

-Planned topics:
-- `@pytest.mark.<name>` on individual tests
-- Module‑level `pytestmark`
-- Built‑in markers: `@pytest.mark.skip`, `@pytest.mark.skipif`, `@pytest.mark.xfail`
+- Use built-in markers like `@pytest.mark.skip`, `@pytest.mark.skipif`,
-- Runtime skipping and xfail: `pytest.skip()`, `pytest.xfail()`
+  `@pytest.mark.xfail`.
-- Marker selection with `pytest -m ...`
+- Select tests with `pytest -m "marker"` and `pytest -k "substring"`.
+- See how module-level `pytestmark` works.
-- Registering custom markers in `pytest.ini`
+- Mention how to register custom markers in `pytest.ini`.

-### Phase 5 – Parametrization

-Goals:
+## 6. Parametrization overview

-- Cover many input/output cases with fewer tests
+Parametrization lets you cover many input/output cases with fewer tests by passing a table of values into one test function.
-- Write **data‑driven** tests

-Planned topics:
+This section is a short **concept overview**.
+The detailed, runnable examples are in the next section.

-- `@pytest.mark.parametrize` with one parameter
+- `@pytest.mark.parametrize` with one parameter.
-- Multiple parameters in one test
+- Multiple parameters in one test.
-- Using `ids=` for readable parameter names
+- Using `ids=` for readable parameter names.
-- Combining parametrization with fixtures
+- Combining parametrization with fixtures.

-## 7. Phase 5 – Parametrization in Practice
+## 7. Parametrization in practice

 ### 7.1.
 Single-parameter tests with `@pytest.mark.parametrize` (`test_parametrize_basic.py`)